 '''

-void insertFront(Object o);

-void insertRear(Object o);

-boolean isEmpty();
+interface IteratorI {

-void remFront(); // remove the first element
+void front(); // move to first element

+void next();

+boolean atEnd(); // test whether past the last element

+Object currentItem(); // contents of current element

 }

 '''

 The iterator's atEnd method returns true if and only if the iterator has moved past the last element of the list.
 When the iterator is in this state, the currentItem method will throw an exception.